yoctoproject/poky/documentation/profile-manual/usage.rst

    :align: center
    :width: 70%

-Finally, we can see that now that the BusyBox debuginfo is installed, the previously unresolved symbol in the ``sys_clock_gettime()`` entry mentioned previously is now resolved, and shows that the ``sys_clock_gettime`` system call that was the source of 6.75% of the
+Finally, we can see that now that the BusyBox debugging information is installed, the previously unresolved symbol in the ``sys_clock_gettime()`` entry mentioned previously is now resolved, and shows that the ``sys_clock_gettime`` system call that was the source of 6.75% of the